umbraco/UmbracoDocs/Add-ons/Umbraco-Deploy/Installing-Deploy/New-site/index.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
-meta.Title: "Installing Umbraco Deploy on new Umbraco website" meta.Description: "Steps to how Umbraco Deploy can be set up on a new Umbraco website"
+meta.Title: "Installing Umbraco Deploy on new Umbraco website"
+description: "Steps to how Umbraco Deploy can be set up on a new Umbraco website"
 ---

 # Installing Umbraco Deploy